google/WebFundamentals/src/site/getting-started/multi-screen/content.markdown

   <img class="g-wide--1 g-medium--half" src="images/narrowviewport.jpg" alt="Narrow Viewport IA"><img  class="g-wide--3 g-wide--last g-medium--half g--last" src="images/wideviewport.jpg" alt="Wide Viewport IA">
 </div>

-This can be converted easily in to the rough sections of a skeleton page.
+This can be converted easily in to the rough sections of a skeleton page that we will use for the rest of this project.

 {% include_code _code/addstructure.html structure %}

-## Add Content
+## Add content to the page

 The basic structure of the site is complete and we know what sections we need, what content we will display and where it will be positioned in the overall